venesetrix/Cyber-Library/GCP Cloud Digital Leader.md

 ### Total cost of ownership (TCO)

 TCO analysis mean to compare On-Premise investments for infrastructure and operating with cloud operation costs as well as predicting future expenditures.
+Evaluating the return on investment helps determine the total cost of ownership when moving to the cloud.

 ### Capital Expenditures (CapEx) vs. Operating expenses (OpEx)